sourcegraph/sourcegraph-public-snapshot/cmd/server/README.md

 ## Publishing a new version

-This process is quite manual still, since we want to ensure each release is high quality.
-As we get used to releasing Sourcegraph Server more and more parts will be automated.
-You will need to complete four main steps.

-#### (0) Check out the proper branch
+#### (0) Use the proper branch

+- New major releases (e.g. `v3.0.0`) should be tagged from `master`.
+Once you have tagged the release, create a long lived branch from that tag for patches to that release (e.g. `3.0`).
-New major/minor releases should be cut from `master`.
+- New minor releases (e.g. `v3.1.0`) should be tagged from `master`.
+Once you have tagged the release, create a long lived branch from that tag for patches to that release (e.g. `3.1`).

-Patch releases should be cut from the branch that corresponds to the major/minor version of the patch, e.g., `2.9` or `2.10`.
-This will typically mean cherry-picking commits from `master` onto the version branch.
-If no such branch yet exists, one should be created off the tag of the first release with that major/minor version, e.g., `v2.9.0` or `v2.10.0`.

-Check out the appropriate branch and proceed with the next step.
+- New patch releases (e.g. `v3.1.1`) should be tagged from the existing patch branch for the release being patched (e.g. `3.1`).
+  - Commits necessary for a patch release are cherry-picked from `master` into the patch branch before tagging a release.

+To avoid confusion between tags and branches:

+- Tags are always the full semantic version with a leading `v` (e.g. `v2.10.0`)
+- Branches are always the dot-separated major/minor versions with no leading `v` (e.g. `2.10`).

 #### (1) Create the release candidate